 Address: Leoforos Vasilisis Amalias 1, Athina 105 57

 The Plaka Neighborhood is a little bit touristy at first glance, with high priced restaurants and cafes, but that doesn't mean it should be skipped entirely.
 Narrow graffiti filled cobblestone streets and various hip shops make it a great place to explore for a few hours.

 A great place to grab an espresso and people watch as the city buzzes endlessly around you.

 Address: Plaka, Athens, Greece

 Who can pass up on Greek food right?
 My first surprise was how little presentation mattered here.
-Even in "fancy" restaurants it wasn't about of pretty the dish looked but the taste (which is how it should be!).
-It was how the dish was prepared and the ingredients used that counted.
-There is so much good food here I'll have to put a list below on my restaurant guide map, but one thing I will say is don't get stuck just eating the Greek traditionals.
+Even in "fancy" restaurants it wasn't about how pretty the dish looked, but rather how it tastes (which is how it should be!).
+Freshness of ingredients and method of preparation are held above all else.
+There is so much good food here I'll have to put a full list below, which you can find here

 The heavy middle east influence means that there are a plethora of restaurants serving traditional Lebanese, Turkish, and Israeli foods that shouldn't be missed even though they aren't the "usual" foods to try in Greece.

 No matter what time of the year you visit, there will be a HUGE crowd for the changing of the guard.
 The police block off the street for it and it can be difficult to get a good view if you don't show up 45 min before.